neutron-org/testnets/quark/testcases/ICA+ICQ.md

 ### Getting testnet tokens on target chain

-Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in `hermes` configuration as the address on the target chain of your choice.**
+Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in [Hermes](#ibc-relayer) configuration as the address on the target chain of your choice.**

 > NOTE: the following guides on getting testnet tokens contain visiting the https://jsfiddle.net/.
 This resource might not be accessible from your location without VPN.